ssaniva/cs594-spring-2015/Syllabus.md

 * **5/3/2015** We will not meet today.
 Regarding [lecture04.pdf](https://github.com/csula/cs594-spring-2015/raw/master/notes/lecture04.pdf), please ignore the "Learn Latex" directive on the last slide.
 BTW, you can get a free [Graph Databases](http://neo4j.com/books/graph-databases/?utm_source=GPPC&gclid=CM3XrOyfocUCFdKIfgodaKwA2A) book from O'Reilly.
 You will not be quized on this book; however, do take advantage of the offer.
 Finally, please watch these two videos on datascience:

   * [MongoDB and Python](https://www.youtube.com/watch?v=SULKL7TMRsU)
   * [Awesome Big Data Algorithms](https://www.youtube.com/watch?v=jKBwGlYb13w)

 * **5/10/2015** Data Analysis.
-We will have a short quiz on the videos (listed above) and the class notes lecture03.md and lecture04.pdf.
-The quiz will be 10 short answers.
+We will have a short quiz [**Quiz 2**] on the videos (listed above) and the class notes lecture03.md and lecture04.pdf.
+The quiz will consist of 10 short answer questions.
 Lecture: part 1.
 Technologies covered: Map Reduce and SPARK.
+Assignment: Data Storage.

 * **5/17/2015** Data Analysis: part 2.
 We will have an in class quiz on data analysis [**Quiz 3**].
 Assignment: Data Analytic models.